Insured Self-Sufficiency ®

 How does ISS work?

-- Legal and General Investment Management (LGIM), our Group’s Investment Manager, manages the pension scheme’s assets in accordance with a clearly defined set of investment objectives and constraints to give comfort and certainty to all stakeholders.
+- Legal & General Investment Management (LGIM), our Group’s Investment Manager, manages the pension scheme’s assets.
+The assets are managed in accordance with a clearly defined set of investment objectives and constraints to give comfort and certainty to all stakeholders.

-- If investments don’t deliver as expected or people live longer, then the capital reserve established at outset of ISS protects the pension scheme’s funding level
+- If investments don’t deliver as expected or people live longer, then the capital reserve established at the outset of the ISS structure protects the pension scheme’s funding level

 - In return for our capital provision, we expect to receive a series of pre-agreed premiums over the lifetime of the solution.
-But importantly those premiums are contingent on positive outcomes: should experience be less favourable than expected then we don’t get paid.
-Instead that money is retained within the pension scheme
+But importantly those premiums are contingent on positive outcomes: should experience be less favourable than expected then our premiums are reduced.

 Please see our Q&A video for further information.